sivagms/acrdocs/container-registry-get-started-azure-cli-install.md

 # Install the Azure CLI for Container Registry preview

-At this time, the Azure Container Registry CLI commands (**az acr** commands) can only be acquired using a Docker image of the Azure CLI 2.0 Preview.
+For Container Registry private preview, the Azure Container Registry CLI commands (**az acr** commands) can only be acquired using a Docker image of the Azure CLI 2.0 Preview.

 ## Prerequisites

+* **Container Registry private preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.

 * **Docker host** - To set up your local computer as a Docker host, see the [Docker documentation](https://docs.docker.com/engine/installation/).

-* **Container Registry private preview** - See the [instructions](container-registry-get-access.md) to register your Azure subscription and request access.

 ## Download the Azure CLI Docker image